wp-plugins/events-made-easy/readme.txt

 * Feature: the html title of a single event or location can now also be formatted
 * Feature: new conditional tag #_IS_ONGOING_EVENT
 * Extra: Romanian language added, thanks to Web Geek Science (http://webhostinggeeks.com/)

+= 1.0.4 =
+* Bugfix: again better the_content filter recursion detection, so it should now work ok with Arras theme, Pagelines, TwentyEleven and hopefully all other ones.